 Persian Gulf has been Roozbeh’s dream restaurant, one he has wanted to open for many years.
 Featuring award-winning, ecstasy-inducing desserts crafted by his wife and partner, the well-known Chef Rana Farahanipour, and the finest wines, personally selected by him and his wife (both are wine connoisseurs), Persian Gulf is a full-service, small-plate, wine, and dessert establishment.
 Another highlight of the restaurant is its exquisite tapas, small plates of delicious goodies ranging from olives and cheese to meats to seafood, again expertly prepared by Chef Rana.
 Tapas have a long tradition, beginning in Spain with the custom of drinking beer or wine with these small-plates and then traveling from bar to bar to sample a variety of these liquid and solid pleasures.
 Persian Gulf features 16 different cheesecakes (yes, I said 16), of which the saffron cheesecake is Chef Rana’s favorite, but there is also the baklava, caramel, and pistachio cheesecakes to covet, to name but a few.

 The décor of the restaurant is Persian Gulf War relics that Roozbeth has collected over the years.
 This dream restaurant of Roozbeh is well worth the wait, if there is a line.
-Roozbeth says, “This is a restaurant for everyone. but particularly honors the officers of the LAPD, First Responders, and military personnel, who receive special discounts every day, making this truly a one of a kind restaurant in that regard, as well as for its artifacts and the non-traditional version of a tapas bar ala Iranian-American.
+Roozbeth says, “This is a restaurant for everyone. but it particularly honors the officers of the LAPD, First Responders, and military personnel, who receive special discounts every day, making this truly a one of a kind restaurant in that regard, as well as for its artifacts and the non-traditional version of a tapas bar ala Iranian-American.”
 I was much fascinated by the eclectic mix of delicious tapas available, and pardon me if I also wax poetic on Chef Rana’s exquisite desserts.
-(I have been a long time customer of Delphi Greek and have previously written a review of the restaurant.)
+(I have been a long time customer of Delphi Greek Restaurant where I first experienced these delicacies and have previously written a review of that restaurant.)

 Roozbeh is more than just a businessman.
 A true American, he is selflessly civic-minded and serves as the current President of the West Los Angeles Chamber of Commerce.
 He is also a founding member of the Westwood Neighborhood Council, board member of the Westwood Community Council, Ambassador of Biz Fed of LA County, and past President of the California Restaurant Association – Los Angeles.
 Believe it or not, this is only a partial list of his many activities.